verena-yacoub/SDCND-P4/README.md

 ### Pipeline (single images)

 #### 1.distortion-corrected image.
 Then`objpoints` and `imgpoints` previously generated were used to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()`
+Distortion correction to the test image was applied using the `cv2.undistort()` in the [code](https://github.com/verena-yacoub/SDCND-P4/blob/master/Advanced_lane_finding.py#L34-L39)

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+#### 2. color transforms and binary images

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+[In the code] (https://github.com/verena-yacoub/SDCND-P4/blob/master/Advanced_lane_finding.py#L66-L91) a combination of color and gradient thresholds to generate a binary image:

-#### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
-The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
-I chose the hardcode the source and destination points in the following manner:
+* First img is converted to HLS color space
+* Sobel edge detection was applied to the L channel
+* Thresholding was applied to S channel
+* Then the two latter were combined

+#### 3. perspective transform

+[The code for perspective transform] (https://github.com/verena-yacoub/SDCND-P4/blob/master/Advanced_lane_finding.py#L41-L62) was based on `src` and `dst` points were generated roughly to cover a bottom cemtered trapezoid and then the transform was applied using `cv2.getPerspectiveTransform()` and `cv2.warpPerspective`

 This resulted in the following source and destination points: